austinsonger/AutoPilot-for-POAM/docs/fetchTenableData.md

 # fetchTenableData Function

-## Overview
-This function fetches vulnerability and asset data from the Tenable API using a dynamically retrieved API key.
+> This function fetches vulnerability and asset data from the Tenable API using a dynamically retrieved API key.
 It processes the data into a structured format for further use.

 ## Key Steps
 1. **Fetch API Key**: